 B. Ensure that every student has a laptop or Chromebook with a keyboard

 Every Summit Learning student needs his or her own computer with a keyboard. iPads and Android do not meet this requirement.
 We require this for two reasons: practicality and equity.
 First, the curriculum for Summit Learning includes writing essays, lab reports and other assignments that involve a lot of typing.
 Keyboards make that work faster and easier.
 Second, some students may already have computers at home, but others may not.
-It's imperative for all students to have access to computers at school and at home.
+It is imperative for all students to have access to computers at school.

 C. Use Google Chrome browser and G-Suite for Education (Gmail and Google Docs) or Office365